martynsmith/node-irc/docs/API.rst

     `function (nick, to, text, message) { }`

-    Emitted when a message is sent to a channel.
+    Emitted when a message is sent to any channel (i.e. exactly the same as the `message` event but excluding private messages.
     See the `raw` event for details on the `message` object.

 .. js:data:: 'message#channel'